Exchange Bank History

 In 1982 Robert F. McDaniel, yet another Perry native, who had been with the bank 28 years became President.
 McDaniel started with the bank while still a teenager and in true pioneer form advanced through the ranks to hold top positions succeeding Hall as CEO and Chairman of the Board before his retirement in 2000.

-On July 3rd 2008, the Exchange Bank & Trust Company opened its doors to a new 9500 square foot branch bank facility in Stillwater, Ok.
-Labeled as one of the finest new construction projects in Payne County for 2008, the modern/state-of-the-art banking center was designed to house branch bank operations; a community meeting room; and a retail food service operation.
+On July 3rd, 2008, the Exchange Bank & Trust Company opened its doors to a new 9500 square foot branch bank facility in Stillwater, Ok.
+Labeled as one of the finest new construction projects in Payne County for 2008, the modern/state-of-the-art banking center was designed to house branch bank operations; a community meeting room; and a mortgage lending department which opened in May of 2009.
 Dwight Hamann was selected by the Board to service as President of Stillwater operations and relocated to Stillwater.
 Charles Hall assumed the CEO responsibilities for both banks and Zack Hall was promoted to President of Exchange Bank in Perry.

 By late December 2015, Stillwater operations grew in such a fashion that it required the lease of a second location to house the mortgage loan function and the purchase of a downtown Stillwater location where a full-service drive-up ATM facility was erected.